 No 2 Ordnance Sub Depot Closes and its functions assumed by the Main Ordnance Depot at Trentham and Bulk Sub-Depot at Linton

 1 October 1946

 Reestablishment of No 2 Ordnance Depot at Linton Camp absorbing the Main Ordnance Depot Bulk Sub-Depot.
 Captain W.S Keegan Officer Commanding.
 Headquartered in Linton, No 2 Ordnance Depot also maintains;

 Ammo Sub Depots at Belmont, Makomako and Waiouru,

 Captain Quartermaster L.H Stroud appointed as Officer Commanding, No 2 Ordnance Depot

-Captain Rennision appointed as Officer Commanding, No 2 Ordnance Depot
+Captain P.W Rennision appointed as Officer Commanding, No 2 Ordnance Depot

 Reorganisation of RNZAOC Units